 New since 2011: An Elderly Resident Assessment Deferral Policy.

 The payment of the loan has a defined term with a known average interest rate.
-In the case of the Three Condo Project the loan term is 20 years at an average of 3% interest.
-Thus the assessment is due is divided in equal 20 year increments with interest assessed at 3% of the unpaid balance.
+In the case of the Three Condo Project the loan term is 20 years at 2% interest.
+Thus the assessment is due is divided in equal 20 year increments with interest assessed at 2% of the unpaid balance.
 Below is a calculator for you to determine the principal and interest on your property.

 In the original Federal Road South and Center School Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
 The fee is calculated based on 2% of the Grand List Value of the new construction less the Grand List Value before construction.
 If there has been no prior connection, the 2% fee is based on the Grand List Value of the land and improvments at the time of connection.
 (7)

 (3) Generally the loan or bonds to fund the project have a fixed term and defined average interest rate.
-In the case of the Three Condo and Del Mar Drive Area Projects, the term is 20-years at an anticipated average interest rate of 3%.
+In the case of the Del Mar Drive Area Projects, the term is 20-years at an interest rate of 3%.
 Thus the assessments are due over a term of 20 years, with an assessed interest of 3% on the unpaid balance.